DevDiner/advanceNFT_manualWallet/README.md

     ```bash
     npm run deploy:vercel
     ```
     This command builds and deploys your project to a unique preview URL.
-When it's done, **copy the public URL** it gives you (e.g., `https://nft-smart-contract-wallet-git-main-devds-projects-0114b344.vercel.app/`).
-This is your relayer's public endpoint.

 ### Step 4: Configure Environment Variables on Vercel